yacoob/aoc-2018/README.md

   taking `(&id, &tainted)` as argument, so that's also a bit meh.
 Any better way?
 * I need to check where all those structures were created; I think tuples are always on stack, so I was running a chance of overflowing the stack in part A.
+* After doing part B, I've came back to part A and redone it with `Vec`; it looks cleaner, but I'm bit lost as to why do I need `&&` inside that last lambda.

 ## Puzzle #2